What curriculum do you use?

 What precautions do you take regarding food allergies?

 We take food allergies seriously in Kids’ Life and have carefully chosen peanut and tree nut-free snacks.
 We also have back-up snacks available, chosen because they are safe for the top 8 allergy sensitivities.
 However, in order for our policies to protect all children with allergies, parental involvement is important.
-This is why we ask all parents of children with food allergies and sensitivities in Kindergarten or younger to fill out a “Snack Clearance” form [available at any sign-in desk] every Sunday based on the snack for that day.
+Please visit the Kids' Life welcome desk for for more info and to notify us of any allergies.

 We assume that children in 1st-6th grade understand their allergy and can verbalize any restrictions to us but we will always check your child’s allergy listing before serving a snack.